L-amichevoleprogrammatorediquartiere/GPiston-Minecraft-Mod/README.md

 - [Power supply and other function](#power_supply)
 - [Consideration](#consideration)

+>[!NOTE]
+>The mod is already build in the folder build, download it and play

 ### <a name="presentation"> Presentation </a>
 From the first time that i played minecraft, the first thing that i would have wanted to do is build bigger structure, that you can move with only a button, but the default piston are not enough for this task.
 So now that i haved to do my university exam and learn java, i take the opportunity and i have writed this mod.....
 This block can move many block from a direction to another (the player choice the direction and the number of block)